tjluoma/preacherstrust/PreachersTrust.md

 ### 3) Cultivate Wonder, Curiosity, Awe, and Gratitude

-Journal gratitude daily.
+Journal gratitude regularly, at least 3-4 times each week.
 Actively seek new information from the sciences about things we are learning about the universe, the human mind, life, etc. Try to find out things that I didn’t even know I didn’t know.

 Find art/poetry which I can appreciate and which speak to me & inspire me.